CircuitLaunch/DXL/README.md

     ############################################################################
     # Constructor
     # Pass in the port name, and the baud rate
+    # Throws DXLException if a connection to the device cannot be made
+    # or if the baud rate is not supported
     def __init__(self, address: str, baud: int = 57600)

     ############################################################################